hjone72/PlexAuth/README.md

 Using Nginx's Auth_Request module I've now been able to secure all the services using users Plex credentials.

 It's not finished and a lot of the code is slapped together.
 I have the intention to go back and clean a lot of it up when time permits.
 Hope this helps someone else out there.

 I plan to put up a bit of a guide on how to use it but I think its fairly straight forward.
+I've only tested with Ubuntu 14.04+

+This requires you to have:

+	1. Nginx.
 For nginx config check out the example.

-This requires you to have:

-	1. RememberMe by gbirke installed.
-	2. nginx
+	2. PHP
+	3. PHP-Curl

 You can restrict what some users can access.
 It works based off a Plex filter, so if the URI is added to the filter then the user can access that URI.
 Just use auth_request to make a second request to the URI that you wish to secure with a GET request "admin=true".
 To allow the user add the URI to their photos filter.
 Sorry, if you use photos on plex this won't work.